a1n13a1n13d4/Face-Recognition-Project/README.md

 - **Documentation:** Include appropriate comments and documentation for your changes, especially if introducing new features or modifying existing ones.
 - **Testing:** Write unit tests for any new functionality, and ensure that all existing tests pass before submitting your pull request.

+## Contributing

+We welcome contributions to improve these face recognition projects.
+Please follow the guidelines below for submitting your changes.

+### How to Contribute

+1. **Fork and clone** the repository.
+2. **Create a new branch** for your changes.
+3. **Implement and test** your changes.
+4. **Submit a pull request** with a detailed description.

 Thank you for your interest in contributing!
 ---